malgamves/modern-cms-apps-course-v2/README.md

 - Connecting external services to your Headless CMS (like Cloudinary for Media Management)
 - Deploying your Next.js and Strapi Applications to a production environment
 - Setting up and using Strapi Plugins
-- Transfering data between your Strapi environements
+- Transferring data between your Strapi environments

 ## Pre-requisites
 Knowledge of the following;